 But given the scale of the problem here, and the realistic point of view that this is only going to continue, using an already tried and tested system, from a provider that specialises in this form of visual recognition, is the best way to eliminate these risks.

 Text that has been converted into pixels can also be troublesome.
 If someone wants to buy a MAGA shirt, fine.
 There’s nothing wrong with that.
 But a print company might (should??) determine that MAGA plus the word ‘WAR’ is something that should be flagged.
 Text detection allows a company to create a list of trigger words.
-When a design is uploaded, Visual-AI can look at the image and extract anything that looks like text, converts it to machine-readable text, and check it against the trigger list.
+When a design is uploaded, Computer Vision for text detection can look at the image and extract anything that looks like text, converts it to machine-readable text, and check it against the trigger list.
 If it matches, either block it or send it for review.

 This all means anything with Neo-Nazi or Far Right associations, or indeed anything that could cause harm or damage can be stopped in its tracks, but also that anything ‘innocently’ flagged can be manually approved.